MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/resources/dynamics_salesquote.md

 |lastModifiedDateTime|datetime|The last datetime the sales quote was modified.
 Read-Only.|

-## Relationships
-A Currency(currencyCode) must exist in the Currencies table.

-A Payment Term(paymentTerms) must exist in the Payment Terms table.

-A Shipment Method(shipmentMethod) must exist in the Shipment Method table.

-A Customer (customerId) must exist in the Customer table.

 ## JSON representation

 Here is a JSON representation of the resource.